 As touched on above, Delaware requires vehicle owners to have the following minimum amounts of liability car insurance coverage:

-This basic coverage pays the medical bills, property damage bills, and other costs of drivers, passengers, and pedestrians who are injured or have their vehicle damaged in a car accident caused by you or another covered driver, up to coverage limits.
+This basic coverage pays the medical bills, property damage bills, and other costs of drivers, passengers, and pedestrians who are injured or killed or have their vehicle damaged in a car accident caused by you or another covered driver, up to coverage limits.
 You can (and in some situations should) carry more coverage to protect you in case a serious crash results in significant car accident injuries and vehicle damage.
 Remember, once policy limits are exhausted, you are personally on the financial hook, so higher insurance limits can help protect your personal assets in the event of a serious crash.

 Your liability coverage will kick in if any family member is driving your vehicle, or if you've given someone else permission to use it.
 It will likely also cover you if you get into an accident in a rental car.